Mucia Tertia: Marriages

 Mucia was possibly first married to Gaius Marius the Younger, consul in 82 BC, at a very young age.
 This was a time of civil war between the Marian regime at Rome and Lucius Cornelius Sulla.
 Following his defeat the Younger Marius committed suicide; if the marriage had gone ahead, this would have left Mucia a childless widow.

-Following the victory of Lucius Cornelius Sulla over Gaius Marius the Younger, Sulla, as Dictator, needed to secure Pompey's loyalty and to do that, he arranged the latter's marriage to Mucia around 79 BC.
+Following the victory of Lucius Cornelius Sulla Felix over Gaius Marius the Younger, Sulla, as Dictator, needed to secure Pompey's loyalty and to do that, he arranged the latter's marriage to Mucia around 79 BC.
 This marriage resulted in three children: elder son Gnaeus Pompeius, daughter Pompeia Magna (who married Faustus Cornelius Sulla) and younger son Sextus Pompey.
 She outlived all three of her children.

-Between 76 and 61, Pompey spent most of the time away from Rome, campaigning in Hispania against Sertorius, in the Mediterranean Sea against the pirates, and in the East fighting King Mithridates VI of Pontus.
+Between 76 and 61 BC, Pompey spent most of the time away from Rome, campaigning in Hispania against Sertorius, in the Mediterranean Sea against the pirates, and in the East fighting King Mithridates VI of Pontus.
 On his return in 61, Pompey sent Mucia a letter of divorce.
-According to Cicero's personal correspondence, the motive was adultery (it is said that she was one of Julius Caesar's many affairs, although Pompey's friendship and alliance with Caesar at the time could suggest that Pompey himself either did not regard this rumour as true or did not consider it important).
-The imperial biographer Suetonius stated that Pompey often referred to Caesar as 'Aegisthus', the name of a Greek mythological character who was known to have seduced a king's wife.
+According to Cicero's personal correspondence, the motive was adultery – it is said that she was one of Julius Caesar's many affairs.
+However, Pompey's friendship and alliance with Caesar at the time could suggest that Pompey himself either did not regard this rumor as true or did not consider it important.
+The imperial biographer Suetonius stated that Pompey often referred to Caesar as "Aegisthus", the name of a Greek mythological character who was known to have seduced a king's wife.
 Mucia next married Marcus Aemilius Scaurus, a stepson of the dictator Sulla, with whom she had another son named Marcus.
-In 39 BC Mucia, at the earnest request of the Roman people, went to Sicily to mediate between her son Sextus Pompey and triumvir Octavian (the future Emperor, Augustus).
+In 39 BC Mucia, at the earnest request of the Roman people, went to Sicily to mediate between her son Sextus Pompey and triumvir Octavian (the future emperor Augustus).
 This made her the first Roman woman recorded as fulfilling an official diplomatic role.

 Mucia was alive at the time of the Battle of Actium in 31 BC, though her date of death is unknown.
 Octavian treated her with great respect.